Sonar-Demos/cpp-demo/README.md

 To see an example you will need to set up [CI-based analysis](#-ci-based-analysis-on-sonarcloud-with-a-coverage-display) (this issue is not detected in automatic analysis).

-Once your code is analyzed, navigate to the "Issues" tab, and select "Vulnerability" and "Blocker" filters.
+Once your code is analyzed with CI-based analysis, navigate to the "Issues" tab, and select "Vulnerability" and "Blocker" filters.
 You should see a vulnerability detected by [S5782](https://rules.sonarsource.com/cpp/RSPEC-5782/).
 Alternatively, you can search for "S5782" in the "Rule" filter in the "Issues" tab.